lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 ##### `CircuitBreaker`

-`CircuitBreaker` is a utility contract responsible for pausing Lido protocol contracts to prevent possible module exploitation through zero-day vulnerabilities.
+`CircuitBreaker` is a utility contract responsible for pausing Lido protocol contracts to prevent possible exploitation through zero-day vulnerabilities.
 Uses the [standard code](https://github.com/lidofinance/circuit-breaker) of the `CircuitBreaker` contract from Lido on Ethereum (LoE).

 The list of sealable contracts for CSM v3 includes:
 - [`CSModule.sol`](#CSModulesol)